Here are some favorite client projects, situations and questions where I’ve contributed:

 InterChange: Schlumberger internal global leaders conference.
 Within that traditional conference featuring presentations by 40 of their most senior executives, they used OpenSpace for a 6-hour strategy forum for 120 senior managers, published 50-page proceedings online internally, and delivered a printed report for all participants to discuss directly with their Chairman and CEO.

-Mid-America International Agri-Trade Council used Michael Herman Associates as interim program management for their $250MM federally-funded export assistance program.
-Working together, they cleaned up a nine-month collections and paperwork backlog, re-established working relationships with all program participants, rewrote every piece of printed program material, managed (as product owner) the development of first-generation proprietary program management system, reduced claims-filing errors (delays and rework) from 70 to 7 percent, and used Open Space to facilitate a strategic, regional conversation about the future of government-industry partnership in the food export industry.
+Mid-America International Agri-Trade Council used Michael Herman Associates as interim program management for a $250MM federally-funded export assistance program.
+Working together, they cleaned up a nine-month collections and paperwork backlog, re-established working relationships with all program participants, rewrote every piece of printed program material, managed (as product owner) the development of first-generation proprietary program management system, reduced claims-filing errors (delays and rework) from 70 to 7 percent, and trained new, permanent manager.
+Along the way, facilitated strategic staff/board summit conversations about the future of government-industry partnership in the food export industry.

 In Racine, Wisconsin, 35 young people (ages 12-20) gathered for one 4-hour, afterschool conference in Open Space.
 As a result of that meeting they initiated a youth art newsletter, a downtown, lakefront skateboarding park, and the largest YMCA Earth Service Corps chapter in the country.
 They called themselves ‘Youth Action,’ used OST at all their meetings, and eventually ended up introducing OST to young leaders from all over the USA.
 YouthActionRacineInvite | YouthActionRacineStory UPDATE 2011: Recently one of the three young women (17 year olds) who picked up the leadership of this group so easily back then, reported that she was in the middle of Opening Space for a conference of people working to end the death penalty.
 What she learned one afternoon in high school, ten years ago, now informs her life’s work.